jgrassler/talks/magnum-debugging-101/lightning/main.md

 # User...

-Like many stories in our profession, the Magnum debugging one starts with a user.
+Like many stories in our profession, this one one starts with a user.
 That user operates a Magnum client.

 ![User...](img/magnum_architecture_0.PNG)